 Hilton relies on traditional advertising and promotions along with a variety of direct marketing techniques such as email and postal mailings to drum up business.
 A fair amount of the company’s hotel rooms get booked through internet travel intermediaries.
 Hilton pays commissions and transaction fees for sales of rooms through such services.
 The company also has a robust customer loyalty program it uses to try to generate return business.

-Hilton has maintained steady revenue growth for the past five years.
-In fiscal 2014, revenue increased by 8% compared to fiscal 2013 to $10.5 billion.
-The company experienced increased revenue across all segments and regions, along with occupancy and rate increases in all regions except the Middle East and Africa.
+Hilton has maintained steady revenue growth for the past several years.
+In fiscal 2015, revenue increased by 7% compared to fiscal 2014.

-The company’s net income has been growing consistently over the past five fiscal years.
-Its net income was $673 million in fiscal 2014, an increase of $258 million, or 62% compared to the prior fiscal period.
+The company’s net income has been growing consistently over the past several fiscal years as well.
+Its net income was $1.4 billion in fiscal 2015, an increase of $731 million, or 109% compared to the prior fiscal period.
 The increased net income was the result of increased total revenue combined with decreased operating expenses.

 Hilton's cash flow increased by $28 million during fiscal 2015 and the company ended the year with a comfortable $1.3 billion in cash on hand.